forgxyz/expensifly/README.md

 ### deployment
-- [ ] login screen? once online i'll want to keep my own stuff secure
-  - limit random registration (heroku limits)
 - [ ] get on heroku for testing during development by end of sept
 - [ ] tx list too wide for mobile
+= [ ] login required wrapper?

 ### models
+- [ ] link tx entries to a user id

 ## other
 ### notes
 - #181a1b looked good as a dark bg for body
+- maybe change how ExpenseForm is deployed to add classes to the form elements. make it look a little nicer.

 ### django questions / to look up